cloudsolver/aws-soa/atoms/CloudFront.md

 #### On-premises server requires a global distribution
 [[Hybrid Cloud Architecture]] with CloudFront is possible.
 A custom origin can point to an on-premises server and CloudFront is able to cache content for dynamic websites.
 CloudFront can provide performance optimizations for custom origins even if they are running on on-premises servers.
 These include persistent TCP connections to the origin, SSL enhancements such as Session tickets and [[OCSP]] stapling. #performant
 Additionally, connections are routed from the nearest Edge Location to the user across the AWS global network.
-If the on-premises server is connected via a [[DX|Direct Connect]]  link this can further improve performance.
+If the on-premises server is connected via a [[DX|Direct Connect]]  link, this can further improve performance.

 #Q What is a fast and cost-efficient solution that will update the images immediately without waiting for the object’s expiration date?
-Answer: Cache-Invalidation is time-consuming and not recommended.
-It is recommended to use different names for assets by version number.
+**Answer**: Use different names for assets by version number e.g. `img_2023083290.jpg`.
+Cache-Invalidation is time-consuming and not recommended.

 ## References